Bkassh/gitops-demo/README.md

 ![alt text](images/image.png)

 #### How did I create an SVN application and provisioned Github Actions and Terraform cloud to authenticate to my Azure Subscription as shown above?
-1. In my Microsoft Entra ID account I created an SVN app named "oidc-app-compredict".
+1. In my Microsoft Entra ID account I created an SVN app named "my-oidc-app".
 2. In the SVN app I created the Client secret as shown below following general procedures.
 ![alt text](images/image-2.png)
 3. I also created Federated Credentials in the SVN app as shown below, where I provided the Github username / organisation name, repository name and branch details.
 ![alt text](images/image-3.png)
 4. I assigned a role to the SVN app as a "Contributor" so that it has the necessary rights in the Azure Subscription, whose secrets and federated credentials will be used for Github OIDC authentication to my Azure Subscription.
-5. Now in the Github repository (compredict-demo) settings (Not user account settings) I created the secrets by navigating as below.
+5. Now in the Github repository (-demo) settings (Not user account settings) I created the secrets by navigating as below.
 ![alt text](images/image-4.png)
 6. In the actions I added the Client_ID, Tenant_ID and Subscription_ID which I obtained from the SVN app overview like below.
 ![alt text](images/image-5.png)